rubiaqute/rsschool-cv/cv.md

 * Telegram: @rubiaqute

 ### About me:
 Being graduated from Russian Customs Academy in 2011 with honor I started my career in a big international logistic company.
 I passed the way from Intern in customs department to Senior Customs Specialist.
-Sufficient part of my work was to collect and transform information from big data bases.
-I tried to do it the most productive way and finally began creating VBA macros instruments.
-Some my macroses are still used by my colleges till now.
-That was the moment I realized how I would want to procede with my career.
+Sufficient part of my work was to collect and transform information from big databases.
+I tried to do it the most productive way and finally began creating VBA macro instruments.
+Some of my macro tools are still used by my colleges till now.
+That was the moment I realized how I would want to proceed with my career.
 Finally, after collecting all the information about programming spheres, I decided to become Frontend Developer

 My **key** advantages:
 * full of enthusiasm in making and meeting goals